azone1120/rope-simulation/README.md

 # Rope Simulation

 ## Overview
-This project implements a simple physics-based simulation of a rope, written in C++ with Python used for visualization.
+This project aims to create a simple physics-based simulation of a rope, written in C++ with Python used for visualization.
 The rope is modeled as a series of connected mass points influenced by spring forces, gravity, and basic constraints to maintain the rope's structure.

-The goal of this project is to explore basic physics simulation techniques, and to separate the concerns of simulation (C++) and visualization (Python).
+The goal of this project is to explore basic physics simulation techniques, and to familiarize myself with codes to create simulation (C++) and visualization (Python).

 ## Simulation Method
 The rope is represented as a chain of point masses connected by ideal springs.